Imitating Task and Motion Planning with Visuomotor Transformers: Abstract

 \section{Abstract}

 Imitation learning is a powerful tool for training robot manipulation policies, allowing them to learn from expert demonstrations without manual programming or trial-and-error.
 However, common methods of data collection, such as human supervision, scale poorly, as they are time-consuming and labor-intensive.
 In contrast, Task and Motion Planning (TAMP) can \textit{autonomously} generate \textit{large-scale} datasets of \textit{diverse} demonstrations.
 In this work, we show that the combination of large-scale datasets generated by TAMP supervisors and flexible Transformer models to fit them is a powerful paradigm for robot manipulation.
-To that end, we present a novel imitation learning system called \method that trains large-scale visuomotor Transformer policies by imitating a TAMP agent. \method introduces a pipeline for generating TAMP data that is specifically curated for imitation learning and can be used to train performant transformer-based policies.
-In this paper, we present a thorough study of the design decisions required to imitate TAMP and demonstrate that \method can solve a wide variety of challenging vision-based manipulation tasks with over 70 different objects, ranging from long-horizon pick-and-place tasks, to shelf and articulated object manipulation, achieving 70 to 80\% success rates.
-Video results at \href{https://mihdalal.github.io/optimus/}{https://mihdalal.github.io/optimus/}.
+We present a novel imitation learning system called \method that trains large-scale visuomotor Transformer policies by imitating a TAMP agent.
+We conduct a thorough study of the design decisions required to imitate TAMP and demonstrate that \method can solve a wide variety of challenging vision-based manipulation tasks with over 70 different objects, ranging from long-horizon pick-and-place tasks, to shelf and articulated object manipulation, achieving 70 to 80\% success rates.
+Video results and code at \texttt{\href{https://mihdalal.github.io/optimus/}{https://mihdalal.github.io/optimus/}}